sayam277/8-bit-processor-for-Cryptography/README.md

 - **8-Bit Processor Architecture**: A streamlined and efficient architecture suitable for cryptographic operations.
 - **Instruction Set Design**: Custom instruction set tailored for cryptographic algorithms.
 - **FPGA Implementation**: Hardware implementation and validation on the Xilinx Pynq FPGA board.
-- **Cryptographic Algorithm Support**: Optimized for lightweight encryption and decryption algorithms such as XOR ciphers.
+- **Cryptographic Algorithm Support**: Optimized for lightweight encryption and decryption algorithms such as XOR ciphers, LFSR used for generating Pseudo Random Numbers as Key.
 - **Performance Analysis**: Metrics for throughput, latency, and resource utilization.
 ### FPGA Deployment
 - Design synthesized using Vivado and exported as a bitstream.